Conspiracy Theorists Flock To First Flat Earth International Conference In North Carolina

 “Join us this November to learn why we dissent from the spinning heliocentric theory of cosmology.
 At the Flat Earth International Conference, we will uncover and debunk pseudo-scientific ‘facts’ while presenting the true evidence which shockingly points to our existence on a flat, stationary plane.”

-Flat-Earther Mark Sargent, who has garnered over 43,000 subscribers on his YouTube channel which is dedicated to debunking the idea that the Earth is round, was in attendance at the 2017 Flat Earth International Conference and addressed a lively Q&A session.
+Flat-Earther Mark Sargent, who has garnered over 43,000 subscribers on his YouTube channel, which is dedicated to debunking the idea that the Earth is round, was in attendance at the 2017 Flat Earth International Conference and addressed a lively Q&A session.

 Sargent explained that the flat-Earth theory was one which was finally going to need to be addressed at some point by scientists, despite ample scientific evidence already showing that the Earth is a round planet rather than a flat one.